Automate your development process

 Building React Native apps is relatively complex and cumbersome if you want to do it yourself on the blank server.
 The React Native stack is versatile, yet it has a lot of tools and components that you need to install before you can actually start the build process.
 The steps include provisioning installation, installing iOS and Android dependencies, installing module dependencies, etc.

 Luckily, Codemagic does all this work for us; simply visit the Codemagic website and register yourself with your GitHub, GitLab or Bitbucket account and point your app to Codemagic.
-You can find the getting started guide to set up your app using Codemagic.
+You can find the getting started guide for React Native to set up your React Native app using Codemagic CI/CD.
 The default workflow of Codemagic is to build, test and publish the artefacts of your iOS and Android builds.
 We have our source code of the demo test app flutter testing on Github, we have built the “CI” branch and we are following as a build output without any configuration.

 With growing popularity in the domain of cross-platform solutions, React Native continues to leave its mark for the developers and industries keen to make use of it.
 We hope this article helps you get started with React Native and launch your own apps!